ARMify-Project/ARMify/tutorials/EFR32MG1/README.md

 ## Source

-This firmware is built from the public repository **[lzptr/efr32\_base](https://github.com/lzptr/efr32_base)**.
+This firmware is built from the public repository [lzptr/efr32\_base](https://github.com/lzptr/efr32_base).
-Starting from the repository’s default branch (commit current as of 18 Jul 2025), the following patch was applied to * *`CMakeLists.txt`** to target an EFR32 MG1 device and a locally installed GNU ARM toolchain:
+Starting from the repository’s default branch, the following patch was applied to `CMakeLists.txt` to target an EFR32 MG1 device and a locally installed GNU ARM toolchain:

 ```diff
 @@